Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Numerical simulations

-Also in this case, we use parameters $w_0=0.005$ (for the initial potential), and $b_0= 0.045$ (for the rewards). \item[Bonferroni.]
-We set the test levels as $\alpha_m = \gamma_m \alpha$, where the values of $\gamma_m$ are set as per Equation~\eqref{eq:gamma-sim}, and therefore $\sum_{m=1}^\infty \alpha_m = \alpha$. \item[Storey.]
-It is well known that the classical BH procedure satisfies $\FDR\le \pi_0 \alpha$ where $\pi_0$ is the proportion of true nulls.
+{\bf Storey.} It is well known that the classical BH procedure satisfies $\FDR\le \pi_0 \alpha$ where $\pi_0$ is the proportion of true nulls.
 A number of adaptive rules have been proposed that use a plug-in estimate of $\pi_0$ as a multiplicative correction in the BH procedure~\cite{storey2002direct,meinshausen2006estimating,jin2007estimating,jin2008proportion}.
 Following~\cite{Blanchard:2009}, the adaptive test thresholds are given by $\alpha H(\bp)i/n$ (instead of $\alpha i/n$), where $H(\bp)$ is an estimate of $\pi_0^{-1}$, determined as a function of $p$-values, $\bp = (p_1, \dotsc, p_n)$.

-Here, we focus on Storey-$\lambda$ estimator given by:~\cite{storey2002direct}
+Here, we focus on Storey-$\lambda$ estimator given by~\cite{storey2002direct}:

-Storey's estimator is in general an overestimate of $\pi_0^{-1}$.
+Storey's estimator is in general an underestimate of $\pi_0^{-1}$.
 A standard choice of $\lambda = 1/2$ is used in the SAM software~\cite{storey2003sam}.
-Blanchard and Roquain~\cite{Blanchard:2009} showed that the choice $\lambda = \alpha$ can have better properties under dependent $p$-values.
-In our simulations we tried both choices of $\lambda$. \end{description}
+In~\cite{Blanchard:2009}, it is shown that the choice $\lambda = \alpha$ can have better properties under dependent $p$-values.
+In our simulations we tried both choices of $\lambda$.

-Our empirical results are presented in Fig.~\ref{fig:FDRPower}.
+Our empirical results are presented in Figure~\ref{fig:FDRPower}.
 As we see all the rules control $\FDR$ below the nominal level $\alpha = 0.05$, as guaranteed by Theorem \ref{thm:FDR-control}.
-While BH and the generalized alpha investing schemes ($\LORD$, alpha-investing, ERO alpha investing) exploit most of the allowed amount of false discoveries, Bonferroni is clearly too conservative.
-A closer look reveals that the generalized alpha-investing schemes are somewhat more conservative that BH.
+While BH and the generalized alpha investing schemes ($\LORD$, alpha investing, ERO alpha investing) exploit most of the allowed amount of false discoveries, Bonferroni is clearly too conservative.
+A closer look reveals that the generalized alpha investing schemes are somewhat more conservative than BH.
 Note however that the present simulations assume the non-nulls to arrive at random times, which is a more benign scenario than the one considered in Theorem \ref{thm:FDR-control}, where arrival times of non-nulls are adversarial.